silvestrodecaro/microsoft-account-creator/README.md

 ## IMPORTANT
 Update Google Chrome to the latest version to have good quality account and easy captcha.
-Just go the chrome://settings/help for update or check Chrome Version.
+Just go to chrome://settings/help for update or check Chrome Version.

 ### Steps